 Sioux Browning works as a screenwriter.
 Her produced work includes episodes from the documentary series Weird Homes and Weird Wheels, the sci-fi series Alienated and the critically acclaimed series Robson Arms.
 Her credits have aired on the Life Network, the Comedy Network, Space, CTV and CHUM.
 She story edited the feature film The Score (adapted from a play by Vancouver’s innovative Electric Company Theatre) which premiered in 2005 at the Vancouver International Film Festival and aired on the CBC.
 As a writer/editor for hire, she has worked with production companies and writers across the country in a wide variety of genres and on everything from story notes to treatments to bibles to completed features.
 One of her personal projects, the historical feature Her Proper Place, received BC Film funding and placed high in two major US screenplay contests, the Nicholl Fellowship and the Chesterfield Fellowship.
 She received her MFA in Creative Writing from the University of British Columbia and followed it up with a stint at the Canadian Film Centre in Toronto.
 In her spare time, she also works as a poet: her work has appeared in a variety of literary journals and in the notable anthology Breathing Fire: Canada’s New Poets.

-Little Bird Contest Judge and Little Bird Salon Guest Author (2017)
+Little Bird Contest Judge & Little Bird Salon Guest Author (2017)

 Esi Edugyan’s second novel, Half Blood Blues, won the 2011 Scotiabank Giller Prize for Fiction, as well as the Ethel Wilson Award, the US’s Hurston-Wright Legacy Award, and the Anisfield-Wolf Prize for Fiction.
 It was shortlisted for the Man Booker Prize, the Orange Women’s Prize, the Walter Scott Prize for Historical Writing, the Governor-General’s Award, and the Rogers Writers Trust Prize.
+Her most recent novel, Washington Black, won the 2018 Scotiabank Giller Prize for Fiction, and was nominated for the Rogers Writers Trust Fiction Prize, the Carnegie Medal, and the Man Booker Prize.
 She has read her work in festivals all over the world, from South Africa to China, and has attended residencies in Scotland, Iceland, Budapest, Germany, and Belgium.
 In 2014 she published her first nonfiction book, Dreaming of Elsewhere, a meditation on the relationship between home and belonging.
-She has taught in universities across Canada, and is at work on her next novel, Washington Black, which will be published in September 2017.
-She lives in British Columbia with her family.
+She has taught in universities across Canada and lives in British Columbia with her family.

 KAREN JOY FOWLER